michan94/ecomm-shopping-cart/README.md

 ## Tasks

-1. Run `yarn install` insider project folder and then `cd ios && pod install` to install required dependencies and Pods.
+1. Run `yarn install` inside project folder and then `cd ios && pod install` to install required dependencies and Pods.

 2. Setup a clean React project and add a [basic MobX-State-Tree setup](#rootstore--storeprovider) with a `rootStore` and a `StoreProvider`.